-- President Nojima is telling employees that business sustainability lies where "social contributions and earning power coexist."
-Now that human resources have been developed, PC DEPOT is about to enter a new phase in which it will put its business model into practice to achieve business growth. - The Company secured the trademark rights to Digital Life Planner and will work to develop it into a brand.
-Three to five members will form a team to collectively develop the future digital lives for our premium members.
+- Needs for telework and online learning are increasing in order to respond to the novel coronavirus, and sales of PCs and tablets are growing.
+PC DEPOT can advise customers on any topic, including teleworking from home, online learning, and remote communications. - With regard to the New Lifestyle initiative, the following developments in particular are gaining momentum: 1) inquiries on purchasing new PCs to replace old models in order to effectively use online services and improving one's Internet environment, 2) how to use online learning and remote communications, 3) the revision of the new service usage fees, and 4) an expansion from existing to new members.
+Demand for the Company's services is expected to increase rapidly. - President Nojima is telling employees that business sustainability lies where "social contributions and earning power coexist."
+The president himself is making all-out efforts to improve human resources, which has resulted in human resource development.
+PC DEPOT has now entered a new phase in which it is putting its business model into practice in order to acquire new members and to achieve business growth.
+The Company also plans to hire more employees as the number of job applicants is increasing. - The Company secured the trademark rights to Digital Life Planner and will work to develop it into a brand.
+Three to five members will form a team (Works) to collectively develop the future digital lives for our premium members.
 Details of the proposal-based consulting will be stored in design sheets (future roadmap).
-With this demand creation effect, the Company's sales performance should see an increase in profits. - Digital Life Plan consulting is drastically transforming the way employees work.
-Although the Company will continue to provide services to solve customers' problems and offer them full support, it will focus on strengthening relationships with premium members and creating future value through the provision of planned proposals for their future digital lives. - Stores are production venues for creating value for customers rather than venues for making sales to customers.
-Personnel will work with each member to devise a personalized digital life plan for the future, and the Company will encourage families to visit its stores together to increase its contact points.
-The Company seeks to enhance its enterprise value through this reform.
-The Company is promoting "micro-governance" in a unique team format, whereby employees are developed and nurtured within a team.
-As a result, the solicitation of new premium members is expected to get into full swing this spring. - The Company has overcome the case that occurred in August 2016 where services for elderly customers were not appropriate and is now implementing new dialogue-based consulting services.
-The Company launched the member-service-inclusive products in September 2017.
-The menu exclusive to members was redefined in July 2018, and products that incorporate premium services are available on a four-year contract basis. - The transformation into the new business model is truly progressive and innovative.
-With a greater retention rate of premium members, profitability should increase even further going forward.
+This demand creation effect is expected to materialize gradually. - Digital Life Plan consulting is drastically transforming the way employees work.
+Although the Company will continue to provide services to solve customers' problems and offer them full support, it will focus on strengthening relationships with premium members and creating future value through the provision of planned proposals for their future digital lives.
+Also, as the roles of PCs are now being re-examined, the Company will be able to continuously develop the market going forward. - The transformation into the new business model is truly progressive and innovative.
+With a greater retention rate of premium members and an increasing number of new premium members, profitability should increase even further going forward.
 Since the Company is likely to post an ordinary income to sales ratio of 10% and ordinary income of 5 billion yen within the next five years, its market evaluation will presumably change for the better.